29 Essential Winter Landscape Tips

-Winter is a special time of year for landscape photography, and with the right preparation you can capture some special images.
-We caught up with four leading landscape photographers to get some expert tips
+Winter is a special time of year for landscape photography, and with the right preparation you can capture some spectacular images.

 A specialist in landscapes and nature, Colin Roberts turned professional in 2005.
 He has received a number of awards for his nature images, including International Garden Photographer of the Year and the Royal Horticultural Society’s Photographer of the Year.

 1. Leafless trees in mist or fog

 Many deciduous trees have a stark beauty in their leafless form, and make worthy landscape subjects throughout the winter.
 Those trees growing on hilltops and ridges are usually framed against the sky, so they can be photographed in almost any weather.
 However, trees that grow in valleys or parkland can be difficult to photograph in isolation, especially if there are buildings or other trees close by.

 The answer to this is to shoot them in a misty atmosphere, when the mist is thick enough to obscure the nearby surroundings.
 This effectively sets the tree against a blank canvas.
 Many trees have an irregular shape or a marked lean, so try viewing them from various angles in order to find the one that is most appealing.